Pakistan International Airlines: 1980s

 The 1980s saw a continuation of PIA growth.
 The decade began with the opening of a cargo handling centre at Karachi airport, duty-free shops, the first C and D safety checks on its entire fleet, as well as the introduction of the airline's first Airbus A300B4-200 aircraft.
 In 1981, PIA had an employee workforce of almost 24,000, which despite being reduced to 20,000 by 1983 still resulted in PIA having the world's highest ratio of employees to aircraft.
-PIA's operations became increasingly de-centralized during the early 1980s, with responsibilities being split between new departments.
-Despite de-centralization, PIA reported its highest ever profits in 1981–2, followed by record profits again in 1983–4.
+PIA's operations became increasingly de-centralised during the early 1980s, with responsibilities being split between new departments.
+Despite de-centralisation, PIA reported its highest ever profits in 1981-82, followed by record profits again in 1983-84.

-In 1984, the airline introduced the Night-Coach service as a low-cost alternative to day-time domestic flights.
-In the following years, PIA Planetarium was inaugurated in Karachi which was followed by planetariums in Lahore and Peshawar.
-These planetariums featured retired PIA aircraft on display for educational or observational purposes.
-Two more retired Boeing 720B aircraft were donated to the planetariums in Karachi and Lahore later on.
+In 1984, the airline introduced the Night Coach service as a low-cost alternative to day-time domestic flights.
+In the following years, PIA Planetarium was inaugurated in Karachi which was followed by planetaria in Lahore and Peshawar.
+These planetariums featured retired PIA aircraft on display for educational and observational purposes.
+Two more retired Boeing 720B aircraft were donated to the planetaria in Karachi and later on Lahore.
 PIA profits again rose in 1984–5.

 In June 1985, PIA became the first Asian airline to operate the Boeing 737-300 aircraft, after six of the aircraft were delivered.
 Pakistan International Airlines also played a significant role in establishing UAE's Emirates airline in 1985 by providing technical and administrative assistance to the new carrier as well as leasing a new Boeing 737–300 and an Airbus A300B4-200.
 In late 1987 and early 1988, services to Malé, Manchester, and Toronto were introduced.